.jpg)

 "P.O.D.S."

-Dave Clark says, “Life is unpredictable, fascinating, and chaotic—all ideas reflected in my work.
+“Life is unpredictable, fascinating, and chaotic—all ideas reflected in my work.
 Approaching life with a touch of sarcasm and humor allows me to engage with these realities and keep a somewhat level head.
 All my work is a record of my own personal perceptions translated into objects and images.
 My sculpture often reflects those experiences through forms from a dreamlike dystopian world.
 The viewer is invited to experience the narrative of each piece, which is intended to pose questions rather than provide answers—encouraging viewers to decipher the story or try to make sense of the object for themselves.
 Though the works often reflect a sarcastic darkness, they are not intended to present a fatalistic view.
 Instead, they are meant to express life’s complexities, challenge our societal priorities, and consider potential outcomes.
 Within each sculpture lies a hidden hope often representing our resilience.”
+Dave Clark

 Dave Clark's "P.O.D.S."